-- Advertising devices should feature Ttraditional rather than modern design and styling that reinforces the Australian country town character that is present throughout the Township zone. - Traditional design and styling reinforces the Australian country town character that is present throughout the Township zone. - The style should Styling that relates to both the natural and man-made streetscapes and landscapes that have resulted over the history of the area. - -Traditional lettering and graphic styles may involve involving shaded letters, the mixing of sizes and styles of letters and ornamental scrolls that reflect the period of the building. - signage along a Township main street Modern 'trademark' advertising devices are generally inappropriate within the Township zone.
-These advertising devices can be modified through the use of perimeter margins and surrounding wall surfaces printed/styled with sympathetic heritage colours and designs. - Third party advertising does not establish in the Township zone.
+- Traditional rather than modern design and styling that reinforces the Australian country town character that is present throughout the Township zone. - Styling that relates to both the natural and man-made streetscapes and landscapes that have resulted over the history of the area. - Traditional lettering and graphic styles involving shaded letters, the mixing of sizes and styles of letters and ornamental scrolls that reflect the period of the building. - Modern 'trademark' advertising devices are generally inappropriate within the Township zone.
+These advertising devices can be modified through the use of perimeter margins and surrounding wall surfaces printed/styled with sympathetic heritage colours and designs.

+• Third party advertising does not establish in the Township zone.